rdx-aegse/yamcs_link/README.md

 ## Notes

-Note that the YAMCS mission databases are generated as CSV files, which are then compiled into a single XLS by the yamcs_server application.
+Note that the YAMCS mission databases are generated as CSV files.
+Since YAMCS expects XLS files, in this demonstration the CSVs are compiled into a single XLS by the yamcs_server application.
 The server application waits for the CSV files to appear in their dedicated folder (in a shared volume between both containers), then proceeds to launching YAMCS.